global-education-monitoring-report/wide2020/README.md

 # WIDE

-The goal of WIDE package is to generate the statistics WIDE tables.
+The goal of WIDE package is to generate the statistics WIDE table.

 ## Description

 The main function of the package, widetable, imports DHS and MICS files, standardizes them and calculates educational variables.
-Finally, education indicators are obtained for each country and year of the survey, disaggregated by different variables of interest.
+Finally, education indicators (access and completion) are obtained for each country and year of the survey, disaggregated by different variables of interest.

 ## Prerequisites